False Teachers, False Prophets and Wolves in Sheep’s Clothing

 General Commentary: Notice that all of these verses pertain specifically to the use of the gift of prophecy in the assembly of the saints for the edification of all assembled.
 Nothing is said here of either revelations about individuals, or whether or not we are to share such personal revelations with anybody.
 I am presently of the opinion that revelations from God about individuals are just words of knowledge to be kept to oneself, unless God instructs you to share the revelation with the individual or a group, in which case it then becomes a prophecy, by definition.
 I have yet to find in the Bible any instruction or permission to share God-given personal information about an individual to any group of people (e.g., a small group or class within a church body, a church body, a conference or convention of “prophets”, the internet, etc.).
 This will become an issue if/when we consider the way Shawn Bolz commonly uses prophecy (See the Addendum, below).
 Pentecostal theology commonly refers to revelations from God about and for individuals as “Rhema”, and much of what Shawn Bolz calls “prophecy” fits much better within the definition of “Rhema” than of “prophecy.”
 In any case, what Shawn routinely teaches and practices is not biblical prophecy as taught by Paul and others.
 For a sound, biblical teaching by Watchman Nee on the Rhema word, see text pages 51-59 at this link: https://s3-us-west-1.amazonaws.com/bfa-media/ebooks/TGC-eng.pdf

 To more fully understand what Shawn Bolz is teaching and practicing, it will be instructional and revealing to have a look at some videos that are readily available on the internet.
-Here are a couple of articles, with accompanying videos, which I strongly urge you to read, watch and ponder:
+Here are three articles, with accompanying videos, which I strongly urge you to read, watch and ponder:

 From the Bible we learn that God and His angels are not the only spirits inhabiting the spirit world around us.
 There are also Satan and his minions, including evil spirits, evil angels, demons, etc. (Ephesians 6:12).
 We also learn that both God and Satan are able to put thoughts into our minds (e.g., Satan lying to Eve in the garden of Eden, the account of Ananias lying to Peter about his sale price, and Peter speaking the words of men given to him by Satan, when Jesus said that He would be killed in Jerusalem).
 I can hardly imagine a more dangerous way to invite Satan to put thoughts into our minds than to follow Shawn’s three-step method to hear God’s voice.
 Here’s the link: https://bereanresearch.org/shawn-bolz-teaches-children-channel-gods-voice/